Interpreting

 Graduate

-Normally a 2.1 Honours degree or equivalent qualification acceptable to the University in a relevant subject.
+Normally a strong 2.2 Honours degree or equivalent qualification acceptable to the University in any discipline.

-Please note that only the Mandarin-English language pair will be offered for 2023 entry.
-Students must demonstrate a high level of proficiency in both languages.
+Please contact the programme team for information on the language pairs offered for 2026 entry (students must demonstrate a high level of proficiency in both languages).

 International Students